chrispatrickcville/ah_take_home/README.md

 docker pull chrispatrick/ah-take-home:0.1.0
 docker run -p 5000:5000 -d chrispatrick/ah-take-home:0.1.0
 ```
-You can check to see that the docker container is running with:
+Check to see that the docker container is running with:
 ```
 docker ps | grep chrispatrick
 ```